apache/incubator-wayang/README.md

 ## How to use Wayang

 **Requirements.**
 Apache Wayang is built with Java 8 and Scala 2.11.
 However, to execute Wayang it is sufficient to have Java 8 installed.
-If you want to build Wayang yourself, you will also need to have [Apache Maven](http://maven.apache.org) installed.
+If you want to build Wayang yourself, you will also need to have [Apache Maven](http://maven.apache.org) installed and Apache Hadoop (The version that you want).
 Please also consider that processing platforms employed by Wayang might have further requirements.

+> **NOTE:** Currently Apache Wayang is updating Java and Scala, consider that for you be enable to utilize Scala 2.12 you will need to install Java 11 in your enviroment

 **Get Wayang.**
 Wayang is available via Maven Central.
 To use it with Maven, for instance, include the following into you POM file: